AB498/minilm/README.md

    - Or connect your GitHub repository to Railway manually

 3. **Configuration**
-   - Railway will automatically detect the Python project
+   - Railway will automatically detect the Python project based on:
-   - The deployment will use the following files:
      - `main.py` - Entry point for the application
      - `requirements.txt` - Dependencies
-     - `runtime.txt` - Python version specification
-     - `Procfile` - Process type declaration
-     - `nixpacks.toml` - Build configuration

 4. **Environment Variables**
    - No additional environment variables are required for basic functionality